-Bipolar disorder is often linked to addiction.
+Bipolar disorder, a mental health condition characterized by mood swings, is often linked to addiction.
 If you have bipolar disorder, you may feel extremely happy one day and severely depressed the next.
-Alcohol or drug use triggers these highs and lows, causing severe mood swings – sometimes on the same day.
+Alcohol or drug use triggers these highs and lows, causing severe mood swings—sometimes on the same day.
 Your moods can also trigger your addiction.
 You may use substances when you are feeling really good or in a bad mood or both.

 5. Multiple Failed Attempts to End Your Addiction

 If you have made promises to end your addiction only to fail time and again, a mental health issue may be what’s causing you to relapse.
 Depression, anxiety, PTSD, and bipolar disorder can trigger your emotions and cause you to lose control of your actions.
 The only way to overcome your addiction is through addiction treatment therapies that address all your conditions, not just your addiction.

 Dual Diagnosis Treatment at Colorado Medication Assisted Recovery